 Boston Terrier Breed Standard ~ Non-Sporting Group

-Color and White Markings" should be given particular consideration in determining the relative value of GENERAL APPEARANCE
+"Balance, Expression, Color and White Markings" should be given particular consideration in determining the relative value of GENERAL APPEARANCE to other points.

 Size, Proportion, Substance